NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

 ## Feature: Decision Branch Labeling — Yes/No Path Clarity

 ### Label Implementation
-- **Automatic labeling**: Decision branches get Yes/No labels based on the flow logic
+- **Automatic labeling**: Decision branches get Yes/No labels based on the flow logic.
-- **Visual display**: Labels appear at the middle of connection lines using clear, readable text
+- **Visual display**: Labels appear at the middle of connection lines using clear, readable text.
-- **Export preservation**: Labels are maintained in both Mermaid and human-readable exports
+- **Export preservation**: Labels are maintained in both Mermaid and human-readable exports.
-- **Smart labeling**: The system automatically determines which path should be labeled "Yes" and which should be "No"
+- **Smart labeling**: The system automatically determines which path should be labeled "Yes" and which should be "No".

 ### Label Specifications
 When you have decision points in your diagram, the connections automatically get labeled:

-- **Yes path**: The approval or positive outcome route gets a "Yes" label
+- **Yes path**: The approval or positive outcome route gets a "Yes" label.
-- **No path**: The rejection or negative outcome route gets a "No" label
+- **No path**: The rejection or negative outcome route gets a "No" label.
-- **Nested decisions**: Multiple decision points each get their own Yes/No labels
+- **Nested decisions**: Multiple decision points each get their own Yes/No labels.
-- **Visual clarity**: Labels help users understand which path represents which decision outcome
+- **Visual clarity**: Labels help users understand which path represents which decision outcome.

 For example, in an expense reimbursement process:
 - "Validation Passed?" → "Yes" leads to Manager Review
 - "Validation Passed?" → "No" leads to Receipt Decision
 - "Missing Receipt?" → "Yes" leads to Needs Receipt outcome
 - "Missing Receipt?" → "No" leads to Rejected outcome

 **Scenario: Decision branch auto-labeling**